Skip to content

 Politics is the inevitable product of inter-dependence.
 If modes of unfolding had no effect on one another, like two stars separated by a million light-years, politics would not arise.
 But finite agents are never truly independent: we share air, share language, share attentional space; our actions inescapably shape one another’s conditions of unfolding.

 The AI age has vastly deepened inter-dependence.
 A single algorithm design decision can affect the attention allocation of billions; a single training data choice can shape the cognitive patterns of a generation.
 Never in human history have so few wielded so great an inter-dependence influence over so many, and this is precisely why political philosophy in the AI age is a necessary extension of the The Tao of Lucidity system.
-See §X for the full derivation.
+See §XI for the full derivation.

 I.2 · Postulates